OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler/drs.rst

 Advanced Configuration
 =======================

-The Front-End configuration file of DRS is ``/etc/one/schedulers/one_drs.conf``.
+The configuiration file of DRS that is available in the Front-End is ``/etc/one/schedulers/one_drs.conf``.
+This file defines the default behavior, which can be overridden by the user settings from Sunstone.
 Its options are:

 * ``DEFAULT_SCHED``: Default ILP solver used for scheduling.
 See `Solver Configuration`_ for more details.
 * ``PLACE``: Settings for the initial placement of virtual machines.
 See `Scheduling Policies`_ for more details.